 The East German economy has been reawakened, in part thanks to international investors that dreamily envisaged how they could use these competences that lay dormant for years, and to use East Germany’s tech jewels to build a European tech hub.
 The production of microchips, EV equipment is in full sway.
 At best, East Germany was viewed as a distribution hub, at worst as a source of cheap labor, but with the added advantage of a highly skilled workforce.
 The entrance of foreign investors changed that, because for many investors East Germany is the springboard into the German and European markets for all the advantages that I have described above.
 That explains, in part, why there is renewed interest by domestic businesses to invest in East Germany, to compete for a highly skilled, relatively cheap workforce that is in short supply.

+The talent of your company determines the success of your business, but not exclusively.
 The East German solar industry almost collapsed in on itself, destroying hopes and dreams of a future with high-paying jobs and a secure existence.
+A major factor in this was the cheaper production of renewable energy technology in East Asia and China.
+China is increasingly taking a leading role in the production of renewable energy technologies.
 What is left are R&D centers for the development of solar panels, truly a stronghold of the East German economy.
 Two factors played a role: Subsidies and international competition.
 Subsidies for wind farms are drying up, eerily reminiscent of the solar industry collapse.
 Only trial and error will tell if East Germans have bet on the right horse.

 Many thanks for the shared interest in the energy world!